 Professional Experience

-During law school, Mr. Ginther worked as a Network Scholar with the MacArthur Foundation Research Network on Law and Neuroscience and concurrently earned a Ph.D. in Neuroscience from Vanderbilt University.
-Mr. Ginther’s graduate research focused on functional neuroimaging and computational modelling of brain activity.
+During law school, Matthew was a Network Scholar with the MacArthur Foundation Research Network on Law and Neuroscience while concurrently earning his Ph.D. in Neuroscience from Vanderbilt University.
+His doctoral research focused on functional neuroimaging and computational modeling of brain activity, including large-scale fMRI data analysis using multivariate statistical and machine learning methods.
+His research has been published in leading scientific journals and continues to be cited extensively in the field.

 Credentials